What can the Michigan Med curriculum do for my training?

 What will my M2 year look like?

 During your M2 Clinical Trunk year, you will transition from classroom-based learning to clinical learning.
-The year begins with a three week “ramp-up” period intended to help you get ready for clerkships.
+The year begins with a four-week “ramp-up” period, Transition to Clerkships, which is intended to help you get ready for learning in a clinical setting.
 You will focus on developing habits of scientific inquiry that will help you learn from patients, and you will hone your clinical skills so you are ready to become an integral member of the team on day one of your core clerkships.
-The bulk of your M2 year will consist of clerkships in the standard disciplines of Family Medicine, Neurology, Internal Medicine, Surgery, Ob/Gyn, Pediatrics, Psychiatry.
+The bulk of your M2 year will consist of clerkships in the standard disciplines of Family Medicine, Neurology, Internal Medicine, Surgery & Applied Science, Ob/Gyn, Pediatrics, Psychiatry.
 Emergency Medicine is also required, but you take that in the Branches.

 What happens in the Branches?